triton-lang/triton/docs/getting-started/installation.rst

 Binary Distributions
 ---------------------

-You can install the latest nightly release of Triton from pip:
+You can install the latest stable release of Triton from pip:

+      pip install triton

+And the latest nightly release:

 .. code-block:: bash